ckb-js/lumos/packages/indexer/README.md

 It will fetch transactions between `[fromBlock, toBlock]`, which means both `fromBlock` and `toBlock` are included in query range.

-Fine grained query for transactions by scripts with `io_type` is supported:
+Fine grained query for transactions by scripts with `ioType` is supported:

 ```javascript
 txCollector = new TransactionCollector(indexer, {